 NETGEAR ProSAFE GS116E 16-Port Gigabit Web Managed (Plus) Switch

-The GS116E proved itself by being able to deliver a steady 2000 Mbps of bandwidth to each port and having a frame support of up to 9KB packet sizes.
-Suffice to say that the GS116E is a switch that delivers in terms of performance.
+The GS116E proved itself by being able to deliver a steady 2000 Mbps of bandwidth to each port and having frame support of up to 9KB packet sizes.
+Suffice it to say that the GS116E is a switch that delivers in terms of performance.

 However, it is worth mentioning that the GS116E pays the price for its fancy sleek design that causes it to heat up due to ventilation issues.
-However, if you place the switch in a well ventilated area, you could somewhat counter this issue.
-Otherwise the GS116E is a solid switch that does come across as a bit pricey for a 16 port switch but it out performs many of the cheaper alternatives.
+However, if you place the switch in a well-ventilated area, you could somewhat counter this issue.
+Otherwise, the GS116E is a solid switch that does come across as a bit pricey for a 16-port switch but it outperforms many of the cheaper alternatives.

 TP-LINK 24-Port Gigabit Ethernet Rackmount Switch (TL-SG1024)

 The TP-LINK 24-Port Gigabit Ethernet Rackmount Switch (TL-SG1024) is another unmanaged Ethernet switch from TP-Link.
 The first thing about this switch that would catch the eye of anyone who’s looking for Ethernet switches is the price tag of this particular 24 port switch which is more than twice as much as the TL-SF1024M that we looked at earlier.
 They’re both 24 Port Unmanaged switches from the same network giant so really, what gives?